snadi/TwitterBot/README.md

 ## Task: Unit test application logic without real interactions with Twitter

-Disclaimer: Yes, Twitter is now called X, but Twitter is such a better name :-) Accordingly, this description sticks to the old terminology of the service (tweet etc.)

 You are provided with a very basic implementation of Twitter bot, in Java.
 This post does two simple tasks: posting a tweet and replying to a tweet.